-Kate Bell is a professional artist, creative practitioner and lecturer and has been teaching art for over thirty years in both secondary and further education.
-She has an MA in Fine Art: Contemporary Dialogues at UWTSD, Swansea College of Art.
+I am a professional artist, creative practitioner and lecturer and have been teaching art for over thirty years in both secondary and further education.
+I was awarded a Distinction in my MA in Fine Art: Contemporary Dialogues at UWTSD, Swansea College of Art in 2016.

-Her work is concerned with concepts relating landscape to metaphysical thought about place and space.
-Her practice is concerned with nature, liminality and the phenomenology of place.
-Primarily a painter she has explored new materials such as ice and glass.
+My work is concerned with concepts relating landscape to metaphysical thought about place and space.
+My practice is concerned with nature, liminality and the phenomenology of place.
+Primarily a painter I have explored new materials such as ice and glass.

-She has had a number of group exhibitions in Wales, Devon and London and has many works in private collections in the UK and Australia.
-She currently has a studio at Elysium Gallery Studios, Orchard Street, Swansea.
+I have had a number of group and solo exhibitions in Wales, Devon and London and have many works in private collections in the UK and Australia.
+I currently have a studio at Elysium Gallery Studios, Mansel Street, Swansea.

 You can see or purchase my work held in stock at ‘Queen Street Gallery’ https://www.queenstreetgalleryneath.co.uk or online at ‘whitecourtart.com’ https://www.whitecourtart.com/kate-bell.
 To arrange a viewing of additional work contact me for a visit at Elysium Gallery Studios, Mansel Street, Swansea.

 © Kate Bell and katebellart.com 2021